Return to India Tomorrow: NRI Framework | RebaseNest

 The number, in four parts

-It's not one number.
+It isn't one number.
 It's four, and they're connected.

 RNOR, briefly